rashil2000/fluent-apps/Explorers/README.md

 ## Vifm

 [Vifm](https://vifm.info/) is a commandline file explorer with Vim keybindings, and is super useful for quickly looking up stuff when working in the terminal.
-I've included my personalised `vifmrc` here that adds icons and improves colors.
+It can be customized to show icons and configure colorschemes.
 Here are some screenshots, along with Files in vertical-flyout mode.

 ![Vifm - Light](vifm-light.png)